 What is a co-op?

-How co-ops are different
+How co-ops work

-Let’s take a closer look.
+Let’s take a closer look at these key concepts.

 One member, one vote